MaxmilesV/zookeeper/README.md

 # zookeeper
-A firs "Zookeeper" project from JetBrains Academy python courses.
+The my firs project named "Zookeeper".
 This project uses simple Python comands and data types, but it have very big theory lerning behind it self.